simonw/sqlite-comprehend/README.md

 Only the first 5,000 characters for each row will be considered.
 Be sure to review [Comprehend's pricing](https://aws.amazon.com/comprehend/pricing/) - which starts at $0.0001 per hundred characters.

+If your context includes HTML tags, you can strip them out before extracting entities by adding `--strip-tags`:

+    sqlite-comprehend sfms.db pages text --strip-tags

 Rows that have been processed are recorded in the `pages_comprehend_entities_done` table.
 If you run the command more than once it will only process rows that have been newly added.

 You can delete records from that `_done` table to run them again.